andrewhowdencom/docs.littleman.co/site/content/Templates/Readme.rst

     Contributing
     ------------

     Contributions are always welcome!
-I mirror my work on GitHub, however, if you'd like to [open an issue](http://link.com) i'd love the feedback!
+Nothing is too small, and the best place to start is to open an issue.

     References
     -----------